gzl40/Simple-Simulation-with-Runge-Kutta/README.md

 # Simple-Simulation-with-Runge-Kutta-
-an Archive for honework of 1-1 semester, a simple simulation of orbit dynamics
+an Archive for the tiny, naive also the very first project of the very fisrt semester in sysu, a simple simulation of orbit dynamics in Newton mechanics.

 需要安装EazyX库